Quramy/ngx-zombie-compiler/README.md

 ## Why?
 By the default, TestingCompiler provided by Angular compiles all modules by each spec and compiling modules makes your test heavy.
-In most cases, we can turn use the compiled result, so this module provide another JiT compiler which outlives default JiT compiler.
+In mane cases, we can turn use the compiled result, so this module provide another JiT compiler which outlives default JiT compiler and reuses the compiled result.
+So using this, you can reduce the total execution time to run unit testing.

+If you want details, please see [my gist](https://gist.github.com/Quramy/1dd5bed0bce1e7f34b79184453d1790f#configure-testbeds-compiler).

 ## License
 MIT